Graciekan21/commkids/README.md

 ### Features Left to Implement

+- **Transportation Management**
-- Transportation Management: Set up a system to manage transportation logistics for campers, including bus schedules, pickup/drop-off points, and permissions.
+- Set up a system to manage transportation logistics for campers, including bus schedules, pickup/drop-off points, and permissions.
+- **Parent Communication Platform**
-- Parent Communication Platform: Establish a platform for regular communication with parents, providing updates on camp activities, important notices, and a channel for feedback.
+- Establish a platform for regular communication with parents, providing updates on camp activities, important notices, and a channel for feedback.

 ### Testing